For those who want to get away and build something from scratch, explore this guide on how to start homesteading in Oregon.

 However, that doesn’t mean that it’s not a good idea to invest in alternative energy.
 If something happens to the grid and you lose power, it’s a good backup plan.
 You can still work during the day with powered tools in those situations.

 Explore sustainable energy options in Oregon to see what works best there.
 Renewable energy, such as solar power, can continue to power your home during the day and store excess power in a battery.
+For backup power and energy storage solutions, consider investing in a power station such as Bluetti or Ecoflow to ensure uninterrupted energy access for your tools and appliances.

 How to Start Homesteading Today